FFTAI/fftai.github.io/docs/concepts/operation_instruction.md

 To set the robot to initial state:

 1. Ensure that the robot is fastened to the protective lift.
-2. Click `Initial` to make the robot to initial state in the Control APP interface.
+2. Click `Initial` button on the Control App interface to set the robot to initial state.
+In this state, the robot's legs will be slightly bent, as depicted in the following figure.

    ![1703562695596](image/operation_instruction/1703562695596.png)